HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 ###--The Character Controller--

 I cant use unitys character controller because my game needs the character to rotate on all axis, which unitys character controller cannot do as far as I know, and I dont want to use a rigidbody because I dont want to deal with FixedUpdate as well as fighting with the physics system.
+If I also want to utilize OnCollisionStay and what not, currently they cause a ton of garbage.
+The rigidbodies also have a "feature" for performance to where even if you have Continuous Collision Detection set, at slow speeds it will still penetrate into objects which looks terrible when you have a camera follow it.
+You can have the physics run more times by changing the timestep (and honestly it would still probably be way more performant friendly than this custom character controller), but that still leads me with fighting the physics (which everything will be 1 frame delayed due to how the physics works..) and dealing with the problems FixedUpdate has such as stutter for cameras (possibly ways to avoid).

 A big issue I had with making my own character controller was making it framerate independent.
 This is something that is relevant regardless if you are using unitys character controller or not so long as it is running in Update (variable timestep) and not FixedUpdate (fixed timestep).
 I made a thread about my troubles on this and you can see the different methods I was reading about here http://forum.unity3d.com/threads/movement-consistency-and-timesteps-framerate.365703/
 (notice the thread was made almost a year ago lol...).